dmbarbour/glas/docs/GlasApps.md

 Log output may bind stderr by default.

-### Environment Variables and Command Line Arguments
+### Environment Variables

-Accessed by effect as implicit parameters:
+Environment variables can be viewed as an ad-hoc, restricted memory shared between host and application.
+The host may compute data on demand and impose restrictions on how variables are manipulated based on data types.
+Only the host may define new environment variables.

+* **env:(on:EnvVar, op:MemOp)** - response depends on the target and operation.
+May fail.
+Possible EnvVars:
+ * *vars* - get/set an environment, a labeled record of strings.
-* **cmd** - response is list of strings representing command-line arguments.
+ * *cmd* - request command-line as a list of strings.
+ * *exit* - application halts after setting exit code and committing.
+ * *strace* - get the current stack trace, suitable for debugging
+ * *tty* - get succeeds for interactive console apps (via stdin/stdout).
+Value may describe console height and width.
+ * *signal* - read head (or write tail) for OS signals to this process.
-* **env** - response is list of 'key=value' strings for environment variables.
+ * *user* - username for the current user

-There is no equivalent to 'setenv', but it is feasible to use the env/eff operator to override these values in context of a subprogram.
-Similarly, use of env/eff operators can control a subprogram's exposure to command line arguments.
+ * *cwd* - working directory for relative filesystem paths

+This API is an awkward fit for use cases where we might want to model multiple concurrent or asynchronous interactions, each with their own state.
+But it's adaptable for many use cases.

 ### Standard IO

 Standard input and output can be modeled as initially open file references, following convention.
-However, instead of integers, I propose to reserve symbols `stdin`, `stdout`, and `stderr` as file references.
+However, instead of integers, I propose to reserve `std:in`, `std:out`, and `std:err` as file references.
+In general, we might reserve `std:` prefix for system-defined references.

 ### Filesystem